 Wishing all your kiddos a happy and peaceful start to the new school year! ![]() 1.
 Go ice skating or swimming – There are two ice skating rinks in Kuwait @promenadeicekw & the skating rink in Kuwait City and you can always get a day pass to the Swimming Pool complex in Salmiya.
 2. Learn to knit or crochet – Several places offer workshops for adults and children. @fakhri_arts @littlemomsgroup @needlesandyarn 3.
 Tour the playplaces.
 For younger kids, @playkuwait Discovery and Promenade malls, or @futurekidkuwait Kids, @magicplanetmena.
 For older ones, try @trampoofficial in Murouj.
 There’s a new playplace in @alhamratower too.
 4. Get some books.
 Take the kids to the book shop @spectrawidebookstore @thatalsalasil @q8bookstore & Dar Al Athar Al Islamiyya has storytimes on Saturdays.
 Better Books in Salmiya is doing a summer reading challenge for kids. (visit their FB page for more info).
 5. Do some YouTube art/crafts/science experiments – There are a million+ videos for kids to do arts/crafts.
 Check your supplies and search based on what you have on hand.
 Just be sure to view the video first and make sure its age appropriate.
 6. Take them to work with you for the day – if you can – and give them small tasks.
 7. Learn to code.
 There are tons of free or low cost resources online for learning to code and even summer camps here that offer it.
 Introduce them to the concept and see if they want to take a class – online or in a camp: @catchcaravan https://code.org/learn https://www.codeavengers.com/ http://lightbot.com/ 8.
 Go for a workshop. @artspaceq8 @7erafy @thelittlesewing_instituteetc offer lots of summer fun workshops.
 9. Put on your sneakers and go for a marathon walk around the Avenues.
 Take the kids to lunch afterwards as a treat.
 10. Take a yoga class as a family.
 There are like a gazillion yoga places in Kuwait.
 Ask for a class for moms and kids.
 Finally, kids should also be able to entertain themselves.
 Give them some books, legos, puzzles, building blocks, colors and paper & leave them to it.
 Trust me, it’s good for you and them. #KuwaitMomsGuide #KuwaitMoms #KuwaitKids #q8kids #q8moms #kuwait There is so much to see/do at the newly opened Abdullah Al Salem Cultural Center in Maidan Hawally.
 There are six massive museums: 1.
 Space 2.
 Arabic & Islamic Science 3.
 Science & Technology-Human Body 4.
 Science & Technology-Transportation/Robots 5.
 Natural History-Ecosystems 6.
 Natural History-Our Earth.
 We spent 3+ hours during our first visit and barely scratched the surface.
 We visited Space, Ecosystems & Science/Human Body but did not have time to explore all the exhibits in each.
 Its worth it to visit one or two at a time and save the others for the next visit in order to get the full experience.
 Also be sure to tour the outside grounds to see all the amazing sculptures including dinosaurs and some by Nadim Karam.
 There is also a Fine Arts Center and the museums will offer regular workshops, performance and outdoor activities.
 Regular workshops, lectures and other activities will also be taking place and you find the updates on the ASCC social media and website.
 Timings Saturday: 9am to 7pm Sunday: Closed Monday: 9am to 7pm Tuesday: 9am to 7pm Wednesday: 9am to 7pm Thursday: 3pm to 10pm Friday: 3pm to 10pm (Be sure to go early.
 Sale of entrance tickets will stop 1 hour prior to closing; museums closed 30 minutes prior to closing.)
 Timings may change on public holidays.
 Entrance fees Adults (18+) KD 3 Kids (18-2) KD 2 Under 2: Free My tips: 1.
 Wear comfortable shoes 2.
 Take snacks/water for the kiddos.
 There are cafes (the ones in Science / Human Body museum & Arabic-Islamic art were open but I didn't see a lot of kid friendly-food.)
 3. Go early.
 It gets crowded fast & they will stop letting in new visitors when capacity is reached.
 4. Be prepared to get lost or be given wrong info.
 We were directed to the wrong entrance for the rainforest/ aquarium 2x & told there was a cafe somewhere there wasn't.
 It's newly opened so staff are also still learning their way around.
 Be patient.
 5. You won't be able to see it all at once - so take your time & enjoy all the exhibits at your leisure.
 You can always come again to see a different museum 6.
 Definitely do the Planetarium in the Space museum.
 It's an extra KD 2 per person but TOTALLY worth it.
 7. When you enter Science / Human Body, get the swipe card.
 It will track all your games / scores & give you a record at the end.
 Also the kids need one to run the race tracker, play basketball & soccer and most of the games.
 Oh and the giant, multi-story slide inside ST-Human Body is amazing!
 Be sure to take your kids to enjoy it.
 Visit the museums website here to learn more One of my favorite places to take the girls for a morning outing is the Bayan Botanical Gardens at Bayan Palace.
 The gardens are only open to the public on Thursdays from 9:30am to 1:30pm so its something special when we have a chance to go.

 The gardens are comprised of manicured lawns with grass, fresh flowers and small ponds and three massive green houses.
 There are thousands of plants representing six different gardens and four different climate zones including tropical, dry, Mediterranean and European environments.
 There are small waterfalls, a pond with some fish and a sitting area for those who want to take a break and relax.
 The gardens make the perfect field trip or play date destination.
 There is no good or drink available, however so be sure to bring water for the kiddos.
 We've visited several times since it opened in 2015 & always discover something new each time we go.
-Entrance is free but you should bring your Civil ID & register at the reception. |
+Entrance is free but you should bring your Civil ID & register at the reception.
+Now is the time to get outside and play with the kiddos.
+Every year Kuwait Moms Guide updates our extensive list of our favorite local parks & playgrounds.
+Check it out here.

 Archives